 Is there an introductory offer?

-There are no current offers for new investors, although you will be able to gain a £250 referral fee if you do refer a family member or friend that goes on to invest at least £5,000 (family or friends living at the same address not included).
+There are no current offers for new investors.
+You will be able to gain a £250 referral fee if you do refer a family member or friend that goes on to invest at least £5,000 (family or friends living at the same address not included).

 How to invest with BridgeCrowd

 Once you have registered with BridgeCrowd, you need to fund your account which is only possible via bank transfer at the moment.
 Once you have done this, the funds appear in your account and you can view the loans available.
-The information is fairly detailed, and you will be able to see the valuation report, loan particulars as well as the repayment schedule and security type of the loan.
+The information is fairly detailed.
+You will be able to see the valuation report, loan particulars as well as the repayment schedule and security type of the loan.
 There is also a secondary market here, where users can sell current loans.

-The minimum investment is £5,000 (unless a remaining loan part is smaller than this) and investment loan values are on the smaller side, as the loans are for genuine bridging and not development.
+The minimum investment is £5,000 (unless a remaining loan part is smaller than this).
+Investment loan values are on the smaller side, as the loans are for genuine bridging and not development.
 Thus, loans can fill very quickly here and it is not rare to see nothing available at all.
-Unlike other platforms, BridgeCrowd are fairly good at giving investors notice about future loans and the ‘Pipeline’ section is kept regularly updated.
+Unlike other platforms, BridgeCrowd are fairly good at giving investors notice about future loans.
+The ‘Pipeline’ section is kept regularly updated.

 With loans being used for bridging, the repayment profile is that interest is paid every month with capital returned at the end.
 The durations of the loans are typically very short-term ones of 6 months, but may be extended if unforeseen delays happen.